MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 This setting can be changed after initial creation of the indexer, however the structure of the resulting search documents might change depending on the Markdown content.

 ## Supported Markdown elements
-Markdown parsing will only split content based on valid headers.
-All other elements such as lists, codeblocks, tables, etc., are treated as plaintext.
+Markdown parsing will only split content based on headers.
+All other elements such as lists, code blocks, tables, etc., are treated as plaintext.

 <a name="parsing-markdown-one-to-many"></a>